godatadriven/godatadriven-blog/content/installing-cloudera-on-azure-2.md

 And then you can start deploying your cluster: azure group deployment create  -g myResourceGroup  -n "MyClouderaDeployment"  -f azuredeploy.json  -e azuredeploy-parameters.json

 Make sure that after you deploy you change the password of the user you just created to access the hosts and also the Cloudera Manager user password.
 Currently, passwords can be plainly seen in your deployment configuration on Azure.
 Also the parameters transferred to the shell scripts can be seen on the hosts in the /var/log/azure/..../extension.log.
 So here you would also see the password for Cloudera Manager.
 If you want to change this you should consider integrating Azure Key Vault into the scripts.
-(What is Azure Key Vault? https://azure.microsoft.com/en-us/documentation/articles/key-vault-whatis/) This way you would be able to use SSH-keys to access your machines.
+[What is Azure Key Vault?]( https://azure.microsoft.com/en-us/documentation/articles/key-vault-whatis/).
+This way you would be able to use SSH-keys to access your machines.

 We decided to run the template without using Key Vault, just making sure that the given user isn’t allowed to log in with a password.
 Because we did not install Cloudera Manager with the template, we did not have to worry about that password.